Back

 • List of illustrations.
 It is a list of diagrams, graphs, tables, or other materials that support the content of the report.

 • Introduction.
-This is the introduction to the body of the report.
+This is the intended introduction to the body of the report.
 Sometimes it contains relevant background information.
 This section describes the aims and objectives of the report, the scope of work, limitations, etc.

 • Body.
 The longest and most important section of the report.
 It can be subdivided into logical parts.
 This is the main scope of work, ideas, methods, etc.